bmbmbmbmbmbm/ping-gallery/README.md

 Most of the challenges surrounding this were to do with my development environment.
 I tried using Kotlin in VSCode and found the extensions can give false positives/negatives quite frequently.
 I did try installing Intellij but ran into trouble locating a project SDK as I used WSL.
 I did return to using VSCode but I imagine the process would have been faster with an IDE instead of a generic editor.

-Additionally, setting up Docker to work with WSL was curious because the errors seemed typical to Linux, so diagnosing that Docker Desktop needed to be installed was slightly jarring.
+Additionally, setting up Docker to work with WSL was curious because the errors surrounding it seemed typical to Linux, so diagnosing that Docker Desktop needed to be installed was slightly jarring.
 Additionally, I made an error setting up the mongodb image as the user credentials were stored in a DB different to admin.
 Instead of fixing that I did just set the auth db to gallery-database.

 ## Potential Features